The Science of Stage Fright: What’s Really Going on for Professional Musicians

 Your body is trying to help, but it's helping you survive, not perform.

-You could think of it as two very different modes:
+You can think of it as two very different modes:

 Survival: High adrenaline, racing thoughts, fight or flight energy